NhanUTS/EEGnet_MCU/README.md

 There are several different versions of EEGnet out there.
 The original github includes several variants made for specific paradigms, the one used in this project is based on the ERP.

 As mentioned earlier, TFLM doesn't have all the required operators for EEGnet.
-The two missing operators are Transpose and AveragePooling2D.
+The two missing operators are `DepthwiseConv2DNative` and `AveragePooling`.

 The original git repo includes a trained model, which can be converted into tflite and then c array, but attempt to create an interpreter would result in a crash.